dwjohnston/javascript-101/lesson-101-introduction-to-javascript/README.md

 First, let's talk about what you perhaps already might have already heard about JavaScript.

 Firstly - JavaScript is _not_ Java.
-The reason that the names are similar is marketing - JavaScript was invented at a time when Java was very popular, and [the company responsibly for creating it basically wanted to ride on its coat tails](https://en.wikipedia.org/wiki/JavaScript#Creation_at_Netscape).
+The reason that the names are similar is marketing - JavaScript was invented at a time when Java was very popular, and [the company creating it basically wanted to ride on its coat tails](https://en.wikipedia.org/wiki/JavaScript#Creation_at_Netscape).

 Secondly - you might have heard that JavaScript is an awful programming language with memes such as: